 For example, Kaspersky has the free Kaspersky Security Cloud, the basic Kaspersky Anti-Virus, the midrange Kaspersky Internet Security and the premium Kaspersky Total Security.
 Norton LifeLock has even more plans mixing in various levels of protection.

 The more expensive plans also bundle in antivirus software for Macs and Android devices and offer limited security programs for iOS devices as well.
 (There are no true antivirus apps for iPhones and iPads.)

 Here's our list of the best paid antivirus programs.
 Don't forget to check out our list of the best free antivirus software halfway down this page.

 1. Kaspersky provides the best antivirus protection overall

-Kaspersky combines one of the world's top-rated malware-detection engines with a ton of useful features.
+Kaspersky Total Security combines one of the world's top-rated malware-detection engines with a ton of useful features.
 It's the best antivirus software you can buy today.

 2. Bitdefender offers the best value in antivirus software

-Bitdefender Antivirus Plus combines great malware protection with an assortment of useful features and an easy-to-use interface, all at a great price.
+Bitdefender Antivirus Plus combines great malware protection with an assortment of useful features and an easy-to-use interface, all at a very affordable price.